5 Reasons to Enjoy the Holidays in The Woodlands

 Craving cupcakes?
 Take your pick from Cupcakes and Bubbles’ vast selection of organic sweets, like the lemon blackberry and strawberry rhubarb.
 Pair your cupcake with a glass of champagne, beer or wine, or choose one of the suggested cupcake and wine pairings.
 If you’re not in the mood for an adult beverage, order a hot cocoa.
 It is the holiday season, after all.

 For a decadent holiday feast of juicy steaks and the freshest crab and fish, look no further than Truluck’s.
-Located in Hughes Landing, this upscale restaurant offers a high-end ambience and an extensive selection of wines from around the world.
+Located in Hughes Landing, this upscale restaurant offers a high-end ambiance and an extensive selection of wines from around the world.
 Make sure to leave room for dessert, as all Truluck’s cakes and other treats are made in-house by its own pastry chefs.

 Whether you’re looking to get festive, enjoy the outdoors or shop for everyone on your list, The Woodlands is the perfect holiday getaway.
 Plan your visit here.